 This is a keratin filled cyst originating from the outer hair root sheath/hair follicle.
 Look for these on the scalp and around hairline areas, they can be difficult to distinguish from epidermal cysts in appearance and size.
 Key characteristics of pilar cysts:

 These can grow under the skin as well as internally within the body.
 Look for a soft, fatty, moveable lump that grows slowly up to a couple of centimetres in size.
 Key charateristics of lipomas:

 This is a benign tumour that can occur within any organ.
 Rarely do fibromas become cancerous and they may not need to be removed.
 Surgery is one option for managing them.

 This is a very rare type of cancer that often surrounds body structures and organs.
 A cure is readily achievable if an early diagnosis is made.

-Treatment will depend on diagnosis, so visit your GP who may investigate further with a biopsy or ultrasound.
+Treatment for your lump will depend on diagnosis, so speak to your GP, who may investigate further with a biopsy or ultrasound.

 Skin cyst – NHS Factsheet